jacobmarks/QTop/README.md

 architectures, as well as the development of novel decoders.

 QTop allows for the simulation of topologies with arbitrary code depth, qudit dimension, and error models.
-Both planar and toric geometries are supported.
-Currently, QTop features Kitaev quantum double models, as well as color codes in all 3-regular planar tilings.
-In the future, I hope to add 3-dimensional color codes, gauge color codes, and more exotic topoligical systems.
+Currently, QTop features Kitaev quantum double models, as well as color codes in 3-regular planar tilings.
+In the future, I hope to add 3-dimensional color codes, gauge color codes, and more exotic topological systems.

 Copyright (c) 2016 Jacob Marks, jacob DOT marks AT yale DOT edu.